theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 ### 1. Imports

-The first thing we need is the `config.yaml` file for our Module to register our imports.
+The first thing we need is a `config.yaml` file for our Module to register its imports.

 Yes, any Hugo project, be it a website or a theme or a component can import other Modules or repo.
 The import tree is infinite.
 As we already mentioned, it's a real dependency solution!